jason6q/cloud-slurm/README.md

 ## Using Slurm
 Some useful commands to keep on the back of your hand:
 ```
+scontrol show nodes
+sinfo -N
-squeue -
+squeue
-sbatch -
+sbatch
-srun -
+srun
-scancel <job_id> - Cancel a job in the queue.
+scancel <job_id> # Cancel a job in the queue.
-scontrol update NodeName=<NODENAME> State=RESUME - If you want to change the state of a node for whatever reason.
+scontrol update NodeName=<NODENAME> State=RESUME # If you want to change the state of a node for whatever reason.
 ```

 Creating a slurm job: